the-deep-learners/TensorFlow-LiveLessons/installation/step_by_step_MacOSX_install.md

 You can restart the Jupyter notebook later by following steps nine and ten alone.

-## Bonus: Training Models with a GPU
+## Bonus: Training Models with an Nvidia GPU

 You don't need to train your Deep Learning models with a GPU for these LiveLessons, but some of the later notebooks in these LiveLessons will run much more quickly if you do.